khoanguyen1412/GroceryApp/README.md

 * __For developers__
    * Install Visual Studio 2019 with Mobile development with .NET
    * Clone or download this repository
-   * Open this reponsitory in your computer, select default project is Grocery.Android
+   * Open this reponsitory in your computer, set default project is GroceryApp.Android
-   * Make sure that you install or update all nuget packages, connect to Android device to build
+   * Make sure that you installed or updated all nuget packages, connect to Android device to build app
 * __For users__
    * Download Grocery.apk file in release folder
    * Install it on your Android device and user it